 - Reduce the heat to medium and simmer for 25 minutes.

 - Season to taste with more salt and cayenne pepper.

 - Puree the soup until smooth with a stand blender, immersion blender, or food processor.

 - Adjust with more salt and pepper if necessary.

-- Tip: If you're serving the soup as main course, whole meal crusty bread makes a nice side.
+- If you’re serving the soup as the main course, wholemeal crusty bread makes a nice side.